St3veR0nin/cleverbot_free/README.md

 # cleverbot_aio_free
 Free version of the Cleverbot API, that supports asyncio

-To use this library, you will need the latest version of **pypeteer**, which you can find at this link https://github.com/miyakogi/pyppeteer
+To use this library, you will need the latest version of **pyppeteer**, which you can find at this link https://github.com/miyakogi/pyppeteer

 **asyncio** and **bs4** are required too.